 or emailed to firstname.lastname@example.org.

 DA Photos - The DA Photos Office enables Soldiers to have their official Department of the Army photos, Chain of Command photos, and Passport photos taken.
 Family members travelling on official PCS Orders are also able to use the Passport photo service.
 Services are available by appointment only.
 To make an appointment, visit https://vios-west.army.mil and complete the 3903.
 Photography Services is located at 2021 Meiggs Road.

 Social Media - Find our Facebook page here, and our Twitter feed here.

 Community Relations programs support and sustain relationships between service members and leaders at Fort Bliss Texas and citizens of neighboring civilian communities.
 Fort Bliss works closely with resident units, including 1AD, JTFN, JMC, USASMA, WBAMC, to fulfill community requests.

 Community Requests - Request a guest speaker, marching unit, color guard, military equipment display, or military band.
 Requests should be submitted using DD Form 2536 via email or mail (see below for contact info).
 Most requests require a legal review and direct coordination with units - please submit requests at least 140 days prior to your event.

 Aviation Requests - Aviation requests are not reviewed by Fort Bliss PAO.
 Use DD Form 2535 and submit directly to the service component public affairs office - Army, Air Force, Navy or Marine Corps - using the contact info listed in the directions for that form.
 These requests will require six (6) months advance notice.

-Disturbances caused by military training - Report noise, smoke, low-flying aircraft, or other disturbance caused by military activity by contacting the Garrison Public Affairs Office at (915) 568-4601.
+Disturbances caused by military training - Report noise, smoke, low-flying aircraft, or other disturbance caused by military operational activity by completing the Noise Complaint Report and emailing it to the Garrison Public Affairs Office at email@example.com.